nokau/Barotrauma-zht-edited/README.md

 # ENGLISH
 This is an unofficial Traditional Chinese localization mod for the game Barotrauma, based on the official ones.
-Their lines are matched as close as possible with the current version English text files for easier side-by-side comparison.
+Their lines are matched as close as possible with the game's current version English text files for easier side-by-side comparison.

 Do use it at your own risk, as I coudn;t guarantee any of the translation were as accurate as possible whatsoever, but feel free to edit it on your own.

+### Recommended Tools:
+- Notepad++

 ### For now this project focuses more on these elements:
 - Names of the interactable items and devices